Training apprentices and trainees

 - the mode of delivery of formal training (on-job or off-job)

-- the responsibilities of the apprentice or trainee, employer and Registered Training Organisation (RTO)
+- the responsibilities of the apprentice or trainee, employer and Registered Training Organisation (NTO)

-- additional expectations of the apprentice or trainee, employer or RTO, agreed to by all parties.
+- additional expectations of the apprentice or trainee, employer or NTO, agreed to by all parties.

 Travel and Accommodation Allowance

-If your regional apprentice or trainee travels more than 150km to attend training, your business may be able to claim on their travel and accommodation costs.
+If your regional apprentice or trainee travels more than 150km to attend training, the employer may be able to access the Travel and Accomodation Allowance to offset some of their travel and accommodation costs.